Weeds in Cochrane

-On your property: If you see a plant designated as a weed on your property, remove it by pulling, digging, mowing or treating it with an appropriate product so that it does not spread.
+- On your property: If you see a plant designated as a weed on your property, remove it by pulling, digging, mowing or treating it with an appropriate product so that it does not spread.
 Local garden centres can advise on appropriate products.
-The Nan Boothby Memorial Library has helpful gardening resources; you can also find help online at Wild About Gardening, among others.
+The Cochrane Public Library has helpful gardening resources; you can also find help online at Gardening for Wildlife, among others.

 Under the Alberta Weed Control Act, you are responsible for controlling noxious weeds and destroying prohibited weeds on your property.
 The Town also requires you to control dandelions and messy yards under the Nuisance and Unsightly Premises Bylaw.
 Fines start at $300.

 - On public property: If you see noxious weeds or prohibited weeds on public property within town limits, please notify Parks and Open Spaces at 403-851-2590.

 Complying With the Alberta Weed Control Act

 Parks and Open Spaces follows the Town’s Pest Management Administrative Directive.
 It is used as a guide to ensure all reasonable steps are taken to protect and enhance our natural, recreational and non-recreational environments through an integrated pest management and vegetation approach.

 This integrated approach combines cultural and mechanical practices such as fertilizing, cutting, trimming, aerating, etc.,with chemical practices such as herbicide applications.
 We try to minimize chemical application; when we do feel it necessary to treat, we spot-spray as much as possible, only spraying the areas affected by the weed.
 As well, application is limited to one application per site per target pest annually.